-- The Commission's general enquiry service on any aspect of FP7.
+- The general enquiry service on any aspect of FP7.
 Questions can be sent to a single e-mail address and will be directed to the most appropriate department for reply. - A dedicated help desk has been set up to deal with technical questions related to the Electronic Proposal Submission Service (EPSS).
-See section 3.2 below. - A dedicated Help Desk has been set up to deal with questions related to research ethics issues. - A further help desk providing assistance on intellectual property matters. - Any other guidance documents or background information relating specifically to this call.
+See section 3.2 below. - A dedicated Help Desk has been set up to deal with questions related to research ethics issues and to the Ethics Review procedure. - A further help desk providing assistance on intellectual property matters.

-- The date and contact address for any 'information day' that the Commission may be organising for this call. - Other services, including partner search facilities, provided via the CORDIS web site.
+- Any other guidance documents or background information relating specifically to this call. - The date and contact address for any 'information day' that the Commission/agency may be organising for this call. - Other services, including partner search facilities, provided via the CORDIS web site.